Cost Comparison

 States That Tend to Be Most Expensive

-On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut tend to have higher costs associated with trades training.
-This can be attributed to higher tuition rates, increased licensing fees, and a generally higher cost of living which affects overall expenses related to certification.
+On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut tend to have higher tuition rates and licensing fees.
+These states also generally feature a higher cost of living, which can further elevate the overall expenses associated with obtaining certification.

 What Drives Cost Differences?